 The legs are T-shaped and this also adds stability to the desk.
 And it can support up to 200 lbs.

 And the desk is pretty stable, it just starts to shake at the highest setting.
 It also has a wide range of desk height so it can accommodate more users.
 If you can bear a little shake, this electric desk will serve you well.

-Overall, the Varidesk is a solid, sturdy, and electric standing desk that can last for some time.
-It is stable at most heights.
 If a bit of wobble at the highest desk setting doesn’t bother you, it’s a great desk for your home office.